How To Pack Formula For Daycare

 • Mother’s health.
 When a mother suffers from conditions such as Hiv or active tuberculosis, she cannot breastfeed.
 There’s a 5%-20% chance of transmission of H.I.V. from mother to baby.
 Other situations, like a mother being on drugs, may prevent breastfeeding.

-• Risk of Malnutrition.
-If a mother’s milk has a nutrient deficiency, such as a lack of iron or vitamins, you can introduce formulas to minimize the risk of deficiency.
+• Risk of not eating enough.
+If a mother’s milk doesn’t have enough iron or vitamins, for example, you can add formulas to lower the chance of deficiency.

 • Experiences, Beliefs, and Preferences.
 Post-traumatic disorders such as rape may trigger postpartum in mothers making it difficult for them to breastfeed their infants and hence the use of formula.